illusoryTwin/FoR/README.md

 # FoR
-Fundamentals of Robotics course.
-Innopolis University, spring 2024
+Solutions for the Fundamentals of Robotics course.
+Innopolis University, spring semester 2024